20 container garden ideas that use pots and planters in creative ways to make the most of large and small gardens

 14. Grow carrots and root veg in pots

-A deep pot is essential when it comes to growing root vegetables as part of container gardening ideas.
-There are many planters designed explicitly for root vegetables – such as this carrot patio planter from Agriframes – or you can grow them in a traditional pot, so long it is at least 30cm deep.
+A deep pot is essential when it comes to growing carrots and other root vegetables as part of container gardening ideas.
+There are many planters designed explicitly for root vegetables, such as this carrot patio planter from Agriframes.
+Or, you can grow them in a traditional pot, so long as it is at least 30cm deep.

-If you're short of space, perhaps if you're looking for container garden ideas for your balcony, you can plant annual flowers in the same pot as root vegetables.
+If you're short on space, perhaps if you're looking for container garden ideas for your balcony, you can plant annual flowers like marigolds in the same pot as root vegetables.
 Since annuals have a short root structure, they won’t disrupt your root veg and will create a pretty display alongside the vegetable foliage.

 15. Give vertical gardening a go